-You can see the Cancun skyline from the island, but don’t be fooled, Isla Mujeres is nothing at all like bustling Cancun.
+You can see the city skyline from the island, but don’t be fooled—this gem is nothing at all like bustling Cancun.
 Still, renting a golf cart on Isla Mujeres will make your trip more enjoyable.

 While there are other beaches on the island, Playa Norte is the main attraction.
 Playa Norte is perfect for kids because the beach stays quite shallow very far out, and it is super laid back (read: minimal party scene).

-He arranged it all, we paid for it on our room and my husband rode over to the rental company with a hotel representative.
+He arranged it all, we paid for it on our room tab, and my husband rode over to the rental company with a hotel representative.
 Note that you will have to go pick them up yourself because delivery of a golf cart to a hotel or vacation rental is not permitted by the office of Tourism and SINTRA (State Department for Infrastructure and Transports).
 Apparently, if a golf cart company is caught delivering carts directly to renters, they will be fined.
-So you have to go to them.

-Here are 5 reasons why you absolutely must rent a golf cart while on Isla Mujeres, Mexico.
+Here are 5 reasons why you absolutely must rent a golf cart on Isla Mujeres, Mexico:

-#1.
-The breeze is nice.
+1. The breeze is nice.
 It gets a little steamy inland, away from the ocean breeze.
-If you want to explore, the open air, wind-in-your-hair benefit of the golf cart is the way to go.
+If you want to explore with the open air and wind-in-your-hair, the golf cart is the way to go.
 Or if you’re really a fresh-air-fiend, you can your own little fan.

 2. See the turtle farm.
 The Isla Mujeres turtle farm is a cute stop to make as you cruise around on your golf cart.
-For only a few dollars entry fee, you can view a number of baby and juvenile turtles, along with a range of other sea creatures.
+For only a few dollars’ entry fee, you can view a number of baby and juvenile turtles, along with a range of other sea creatures.
 This little turtle farm, funded by the nominal entrance fee and private donations, has released tens of thousands of young turtles and educated hundreds of local schoolchildren on the importance of turtle conservation.

-#3.
-Wander around Punta Sur and the outdoor sculpture museum.
-When you rent a golf cart on Isla Mujeres, you can take it around the very southern tip of Isla Mujeres you’ll find the Punta Sur Sculpture Garden.
+3. Explore Punta Sur and the outdoor sculpture museum.
+When you rent a golf cart on Isla Mujeres, you can take it around the very southern tip of the island to find the Punta Sur Sculpture Garden.
 Full of unique sculpture and art and walkways winding down to the steep cliffs, here you can look out on awesome views of the ocean on one side and Cancun’s bay on the other.
 This is well worth a visit and your golf cart is the best way to get there!

 Want more about travel in Mexico?
 Hop over to the main land and explore the charming and fun town of Playa del Carmen!
-Here’s how.
+Click here to learn how.

 Have you been to Isla Mujeres?
 What else did you discover while carting around the island?